julianghionoiu/katacoda-scenarios/devops_devel/step2_networking.md

 Can you answer the following:
 - What is the IP address of the ethernet interface?
-- What processes are listening on all interfaces?
+- What processes are listening on ALL interfaces?
 - Which IP is the default route for the instance?
 - What is the IP address of the public DNS resolver?